LAST UPDATED ON June 21, 2021

 If it’s a problem that is consistent with all the emails a company sends you might even risk getting marked as spam by your recipients and getting on a blacklist.

-That’s why you need to use only polished and debugged emails to users in your email marketing strategy.
+Sending debugged emails (i.e. emails which display well on all devices) is a must for any email marketing strategy.
 To ensure every transactional notification or marketing email you send is flawless, you need to test critical elements of email infrastructure, deliverability, templates, and other parameters.

 Why email testing is important